-Ethos is the property that determines our moral conduct.

 70. Duty when executed is the experimentation of a prospective outcome that we are conscious of its immediate relevance.

-71. The Oracle recognises its benefit and offers its fruition, as a reward.
+71. The Oracle recognises its benefit and offers its fruition, as a reasonable reward and integration.

-72. There is much about the concept of duty that is based, on perception and recognition.
+72. There is much about the concept of duty that is based, on the signs of our perception and recognition.

-73. How we procure its effect is transparent in the effort we provide.
+73. How we procure its effect is transparent in the effort we provide and acknowledge.

 74. With the sense of great accomplishment, we learn the true value of ethos and its sedulity.